schbz/MJartSaver/README.md

 ---

-This bot is designed to interact with Midjourney generative AI users on Discord, allowing them to upload or download image files to/from their secure S3 buckets via async streaming.
+This bot is designed to interact with Midjourney AI users on Discord, allowing them to upload or download image files to/from their secure S3 buckets via async streaming.
 It also includes various commands for configuration and can respond to messages from the standard "Midjourney Bot."

 ## Table of Contents